University Distinguished Professors Group: Guidelines for Appointment

 The title of University Distinguished Professor is a lifetime title that represents the highest honor Kansas State University can bestow on its faculty, an award that recognizes those making outstanding contributions to teaching, research, and service to their professions and communities.

-University Distinguished Professors are appointed following a University-wide competition held by the Provost.
+University Distinguished Professors are appointed following a University-wide competition held by the Office of the Provost and Executive Vice President.
 Notification of the competition is made to all faculty by the Provost in the Fall.
-A copy of the most recent memorandum from the Provost is listed below:
+A copy of the most recent memorandum from the Provost's office is listed below:

-Memorandum from April C. Mason, Provost and Senior Vice President, to all faculty calling for nominations to the title of University Distinguished Professor
+Memorandum from Brian Niehoff, Associate Provost for Institutional Effectiveness, to all faculty calling for nominations to the title of University Distinguished Professor

 |TO:||Faculty, Department Heads, Division/School Directors, and Deans|

-I announce the call for nominations for the title of university distinguished professor for appointment in 2015.
-This opportunity, coordinated through the office of the provost in conjunction with the university distinguished professors group, will consider new appointments to this title for 2015.
-In addition to this distinguished title, each appointee shall receive an enhancement of $10,000 added to their base salaries with funds provided through my office.
+I announce the call for nominations for the title of university distinguished professor for appointment in 2021.
+This opportunity, coordinated through the provost's office in conjunction with the university distinguished professors group, will consider new appointments to this title for 2021.
+In addition to this distinguished title, each appointee shall receive an enhancement of $10,000 added to their base salaries with funds provided through the provost's office.

 This article describes the general process for nominations and review of candidates associated with selection of university distinguished professors and the role of the university distinguished professor group in the selection process.
 The review of nominations will be conducted by the group, with additional review and input provided by a group of selected university distinguished professors from other Big 12 universities.
-The selection of the external Big 12 university distinguished professors, who will provide review and input of those nominated, will be made by me in my role as provost.
-I will select the university distinguished professor appointees from the slate of nominees recommended by the university distinguished professor group in conjunction with input from the external university distinguished professors and in consultation with the Dean's Council.
+The selection of the external Big 12 university distinguished professors, who will provide review and input of those nominated, will be made by the provost, who will select the university distinguished professor appointees from the slate of nominees recommended by the university distinguished professor group in conjunction with input from the external university distinguished professors and in consultation with the Deans Council.

 Nominations and qualifications:

-Eligibility for appointment at this rank is restricted to tenured faculty with the rank of Full Professor on full-time appointment at the University.
-The qualifications for this honor are:
+Eligibility for appointment at this rank is restricted to tenured faculty with the rank of full professor on full-time appointment at the university.
+The qualifications for this honor:

 - The individual must have made an outstanding impact on his or her field.